eosnetworkfoundation/replay-test/README.md

 ![OrchTemplaceSelect](docs/images/CDOrchTemplateSelect.png)

 ## Updating Orchestrator Job Configuration
-By default the setup will spin up a webservice with [Production Run from Nov 2023](meta-data/full-production-run-20231130.json).
+By default the setup will spin up a webservice with [Production Run from Jan 2024](meta-data/full-production-run-20240101.json).
 To change the job configuration you need to create your own JSON configuration, and restart the service to use the new JSON. **Note** need to use `nohup` on python webservice to keep the process running after ssh-shell exit.
 - Create your own JSON following the example formate from `test-simple-jobs.json`
 - Upload the file to the orchestrator node
 - Log into the orchestrator node as `ubuntu` user